2014 Tour de France Route

 Nibali had an answer for everything, winning into Sheffield, dominating the cobbles and leading from the front in the mountains.
 4 stage wins showed how far in front he was in terms of class compared to the rest of the field.

 Peter Sagan was another stand-out, despite not managing to win a stage, his consistency again meant another record total in the Points Jersey competition.
 It took until the 8th stage for him to finish outside of the top 5, a new Tour de France record, and the variety of these stages shows the all-round ability that he has.
 Almost unchallenged throughout, his four-second places shows how close he was to that stage win this year.

 French cyclists had a bit of a rennaisance this Tour de France with Jean-Christophe Peraud, Thibaut Pinot and Romain Bardet all featuring very highly.
 This was the first time a Frenchman had been on the podium since Richard Virenque in 1997 and the first time two were on the podium since 1984.
 It’s been two or three generations of cyclists since France last won their own race and this current crop has given some hope, second-placed Peraud is 37 however.

 Rafal Majka made his mark on the Tour de France by winning the King of the Mountains jersey thanks to an impressive display and two stage wins.
 He definitely stepped up and used the freedom from Contador’s crash to forge his own path and achieve his own personal glory.

 Michael Rogers’ stage win also showed the depth that Tinkoff-Saxo has.

-Lots and lots of other injuries and crashes meant that highly thought of riders such as Andrew Talansky, world champion Rui Costa, Mathias Frank, Andy Schleck abandoned and didn’t reach Paris.
-Talansky in particular could’ve finished highly after his impressive Dauphine.
+Lots and lots of other injuries and crashes meant that highly thought of riders such as Andrew Talansky, world champion Rui Costa, Mathias Frank and Andy Schleck abandoned and didn’t reach Paris.
+Talansky, in particular, could’ve finished highly after his impressive Dauphine.